arbal/awesome-stars/README.md

 - [heedy/heedy](https://github.com/heedy/heedy) - An aggregator for personal metrics, and an extensible analysis engine
 - [chrislusf/gleam](https://github.com/chrislusf/gleam) - Fast, efficient, and scalable distributed map/reduce system, DAG execution, in memory or on disk, written in pure Go, runs standalone or distributedly.
 - [AsynkronIT/protoactor-go](https://github.com/AsynkronIT/protoactor-go) - Proto Actor - Ultra fast distributed actors for Go, C# and Java/Kotlin
-- [terorie/netdata-influx](https://github.com/terorie/netdata-influx) - Netdata to Influx exporter + Grafana dashboard template
+- [terorie/netdata-influx](https://github.com/terorie/netdata-influx) - Netdata ➡️ InfluxDB metrics exporter & Grafana dashboard
 - [otiai10/ocrserver](https://github.com/otiai10/ocrserver) - A simple OCR API server, seriously easy to be deployed by Docker, on Heroku as well
 - [rs/curlie](https://github.com/rs/curlie) - The power of curl, the ease of use of httpie.
 - [JohannesKaufmann/html-to-markdown](https://github.com/JohannesKaufmann/html-to-markdown) - ⚙️ Convert HTML to Markdown.
 Even works with entire websites and can be extended through rules.